aartur/mschematool/README.md

 `MigrationsExecutor` represents a part that deals with executing migrations and storing results in a table.
 If you want to add support for a new database, you should implement a subclass of this class (see `PostgresMigrations` and `CassandraMigrations` as examples).

-For running integration tests see `tests/test_basic.py` docstrings.
+For running integration tests see `tests/test_basic.py` docstrings (warning: running tests might destroy existing databases or tables).